shubhamran21/Angular-Login-Form/README.md

 - **Reactive Forms** for validation
 - **Error messages** for invalid inputs
 - Ready-to-connect with real backend API
-- Loader & toast notifications (if included)
+- Loader & toast notifications

 ## 🛠️ Technologies Used
 - **Angular 19**